De'Longhi Nespresso Lattissima Pro Review

 Our Analysis and Test Results

-Like the other Nespresso capsule machines we tested the Lattissima Pro earned a 6 out of 10 in our taste testing, a test in which scores ranged from 3 to 9.
-Espresso from this machine tasted good, but was more watery and less bold than that made with some other machines.
-We found that super automatic machines that use fresh beans rather than capsules produce a slightly bolder taste.
-We also found that getting cafe quality espresso requires sacrificing convenience and getting a high end semi-automatic machine, like the Breville Barista Express.
+Like the other Nespresso capsule machines we tested, the Lattissima Pro earned a middle-of-the-road score.
+Espresso from this machine tastes decent but is more watery and less bold than shots made with some other machines.
+Super-automatic machines that use fresh beans rather than capsules produce a better flavor.
+Sourcing cafe quality espresso requires sacrificing some convenience, but if you pair it with a high-end semi-automatic machine, there's no doubt you'll end up with a better quality drink.

 Ease of Use

-The Lattissima Pro includes a very clear set of instructions that makes setup a breeze.
+The Lattissima Pro scores well here, no surprise.
+Not only is the milk system automated, but capsules are super easy to use, even for someone that's never touched an espresso machine before.
+On top of that, this machine comes with a very clear set of instructions that make setup a breeze.
 We were making espresso in just 15 minutes.

-The interface is the only place where the Lattissima Pro could make some ease of use improvements.
-Once you get used to it the interface is intuitive, but it takes a bit of a learning curve to get there.
-All the buttons are only labeled with small pictures, so it can be a bit confusing upon first glance.
+The interface is the only place where the Lattissima could make some ease of use improvements.
+Once you get used to it the interface is intuitive, but there's a bit of a learning curve to get there.
+All the buttons are only labeled with small pictures, so it can be a bit mysterious until you memorize what everything means.

 Ease of Cleaning

-Due to its capsule system the Lattissima Pro requires almost no clean up if you're only making espresso.
+The Lattissima Pro scores at the top of the pack here.
+Due to its capsule system, this setup requires almost no clean-up if you're only making espresso.
 Just empty the spent capsules periodically and send them off to be recycled.
 The automatic milk frother can be removed and stored in the fridge, so it doesn't need daily cleaning, but you'll probably want to clean it at least once a week.
-All of the parts are dishwasher safe, so it's not a big hassle.
+All of the parts are dishwasher safe, so nothing is a big hassle.

-The Lattissima Pro lists for $600, which is a fairly average price, but due to its expensive Nespresso capsules it has the most expensive lifetime cost of all the machines we tested.
-Even the more expensive Gaggia Anima Prestige is cheaper in the long run.
-Therefore we think it is a comparatively poor value, unless you really value its conveneince factor.
+The Lattissima Pro lists for a fairly average price, but due to its expensive Nespresso capsules, it has the most expensive lifetime cost of all the machines we tested.
+Even considerably more expensive machines are cheaper in the long run.
+Because of this, we think the Lattissima is of comparatively poor value, unless you really value its convenience factor.

 — Max Mutter and Steven Tata